neuroethology/bento/README.md

 #### Added Features
 - A plug-in interface to support import and display of pose data
 - A pose plug-in for MARS format mouse pose data
-- A pose plug-in for DeepLabCut format mouse pose data (*.h5, with *.csv coming in the next release)
+- A pose plug-in for DeepLabCut format generic and MARS-style mouse pose data (*.h5, or *.csv)
 - "Parula" color table for display of neural heatmap data
+- Annotations can now be applied from the neural viewer window

 #### Bugs Fixed
 - On initial startup when no Investigators yet exist, v1.0 would prompt for the selection of an Investigator anyway.